-Understanding Legal Donor Management Requirements for Nonprofits
+What Are the Donor Management Requirements for Nonprofits?

 Compliance With State Laws: The Charleston Principle

-For example, let’s take a Maryland-based nonprofit that’s collecting donations from all over the US.
+Let’s take a Maryland-based nonprofit that’s collecting donations from all over the US as an example.
 So, is it enough to just register in Maryland?
-Do you need to register where you collect the most donations or in any state where you have a physical presence?
-To simplify the answer to that question, the National Association of State Charity Officials established the Charleston Principle
+Do they need to register where they collect the most donations?
+Or do they need to register in any state where they have a physical presence?

 The Charleston Principle is technically a guideline for state officials.
 It tells these officials that they must enforce the laws “against any entity whose internet solicitations mislead or defraud persons.”
 So, if a person in Maryland claims a Texas-based nonprofit fraudulently collected a donation from them, Maryland officials need to respond.

-What does that mean for your nonprofit?
 Basically, if you solicit donations in a state, you must register there.
 This registration is required regardless of where you’re headquartered or if your payment platform is registered separately.
 Many states have laws that require nonprofits to register before they even solicit donations in that state.

 State laws will also affect the types of fundraisers you can hold.
 Raffles, casino nights, or anything involving games of chance may be banned under state or local ordinances.